michael-brewer-ds/megaline_analysis/README.md

 ## Overview
 This project analyzes simulated customer behavior and revenue patterns for Megaline, a telecom operator offering two prepaid plans: Surf and Ultimate.
 The objective is to determine which plan generates more revenue and support data-driven marketing budget decisions.

-Using a sample of approximately 500 customers, this analysis examines call, message, and internet usage throughout 2018 and compares plan performance through exploratory analysis and statistical testing.
+Using a sample of 500 customers, this analysis examines call, message, and internet usage throughout 2018 and compares plan performance through exploratory analysis and statistical testing.

 ## Business Problem
 Megaline’s commercial team needs to identify which prepaid plan generates more revenue in order to allocate its advertising budget more effectively.